Palestine to Africa: How maps lie — and some tell the truth

 A brief history of Israel-Palestine conflict in 10 maps

-The Nakba map of 2006 sparked controversy and anger among some Israelis who reported it to their local police for being an “assault on true geography”.
+The Nakba map of 2006 sparked controversy and anger among some Israelis, who reported it to their local police for being an “assault on true geography”.

 But what is true geography?
 Do the maps we see every day accurately represent borders and spaces?